-All of the agricultural land surveyed has been classified as Subgrade 3b.
+5.3 All of the agricultural land surveyed has been classified as Subgrade 3b.
 This land is subject to significant soil wetness and workability limitations resulting from soils derived from the underlying London Clay.
-Non-calcareous heavy clay loam and clay topsoils directly overlie clay subsoils.
-The subsoils are slowly permeable and act to cause imperfect soil drainage conditions as indicated by gleying from the surface.
-However, this soil wetness limitation is partially offset by the very dry local climate such that Wetness Class III is appropriate.
-Such profiles are represented by Pit 1 on the adjoining site.
-WHT 19 (ADAS Reference.
-2002/081/95).
-The interaction between the heavy topsoil textures and impeded soil drainage with the nationally dry prevailing climate acts to significantly restrict the flexibility of cropping.
+Non-calcareous heavy clay loam topsoils directly overlie clay subsoils.
+The subsoils are slowly permeable and act to cause imperfect soil drainage conditions, as indicated by gleying from the surface.
+However, this soil wetness limitation is partially offset by the very dry local climate, such that Wetness Class III is appropriate.
+Such profiles are represented by Pit 1.
+The interaction between the heavy topsoil textures and impeded soil drainage with the nationally dry prevailing climate acts to significantly restrict the flexibility of cropping, stocking and cultivations.

-ADAS Ref 2002/080/95 MAFF Ref EL 20/642 Resource Planning Team Guildford Statutory Group ADAS Reading
+ADAS Ref: 2002/081/95 MAFF Ref: EL 20/642 Resource Planning Team Guildford Statutory Group ADAS Reading